 Merchants Make December Gains

-New York – While December same store sales reports were a mixed assortment, there was a clear enough positive trend, as even the comp sales laggards today announced outlooks at the high end of previous projections – and several chains even revised their forecasts upward.
+While December same-store sales reports were a mixed assortment, there was a clear enough positive trend, as even the comp sales laggards last week announced outlooks at the high end of previous projections — and several chains even revised their forecasts upward.

 Overall, eight of the 13 major retailers tracked monthly by HTT showed positive comps.
 Among the 13, forecasts for Q4 and/or full year were increased by four companies, while two others said they anticipated results at the higher end of previous assumptions.